-The eruptive phase begins with fever, aching and arthralgia whilst a painful rash usually appears within a couple of days.
+The eruptive phase of erythema nodosum begins with fever, aching and arthralgia, accompanied by a painful rash. .

 Lesions begin as red, tender nodules.
 The borders are poorly defined and they are 2-6 cms in diameter.

-In the first week the lesions become tense, hard and painful.
+In the first week of having erythema nodosum the lesions become tense, hard and painful.
 In the second week, they may become fluctuant, rather like an abscess but they do not suppurate or ulcerate.
-Individual lesions last around two weeks but, occasionally, new lesions continue to appear for three to six weeks.
+Individual lesions last around two weeks but occasionally, new lesions continue to appear for three to six weeks.